jqyDee/rechnungsprogramm/README.md

 ## Description
 Rechnungsprogramm to write HP and KG invoices.

-run setup.py to install requirements and install necessary components.
+run setup.py to install requirements, necessary components and the actual program.

 ```
 python3 setup.py